parkel42/gshade-migration/README.md

 5. Moves the GShade backup files into the appropriate location, as well as the various shader files.
 6. Modifies the default ReShade.ini file to set the EffectSearchPaths and TextureSearchPaths.

+**Note on #3 - the zip file containing the shaders downloaded in this step have been ocassionally flagged as malware by Windows Defender (it didn't for me).
+The file is safe according to [VirusTotal](https://www.virustotal.com/gui/file/84bb9c44c60f9a2d4f146d95c2661be91529fe3ab0469c718bfa80bb6006bd9e/detection), though.**

 # How To Use
 1. Download the script by clicking on the green code button, then clicking on Download Zip.